Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 <img src="assets/Fastp.png" alt="Fastp" width="600">

-## Step 5 - Mapping vs. Aligning RNA-seq Reads
+## Step 5 - Mapping vs Aligning RNA-seq Reads {#step-5-mapping-vs-aligning-rna-seq-reads}

 Before we can measure gene expression from RNA-seq data, we must determine where each sequencing read originated in the genome.
 This process is often called mapping or alignment.
 Mapping refers to finding the approximate genomic region a read comes from, while alignment describes the precise, base-by-base match between the read and the genome, including mismatches, gaps, or splice junctions.
 In RNA-seq, both are essential because transcripts contain exons separated by introns, so many reads span exon–exon boundaries and require a splice-aware aligner.